Skip to content

 You can view logs in two places:

-View live logs for your currently running application:
+App-Level Logs (Current Runtime Logs).
+Live logs for your currently running application:

 1. Navigate to your app

-2. Click Logs in the navigation
+2. Click Logs in the sidebar

-Deployment-Specific Logs (Build + Runtime)
+Deployment-Specific Logs (Build + Runtime).
+Logs for a specific deployment:

 1. Navigate to your app

-2. Click Deployments in the app navigation
+2. Click Deployments in the sidebar

 3. Click on a specific deployment